JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * TeamCity stops supporting the [Microsoft Edge Legacy](https://techcommunity.microsoft.com/t5/microsoft-365-blog/new-microsoft-edge-to-replace-microsoft-edge-legacy-with-april-s/ba-p/2114224) web browsers.
 * It is now impossible to automatically [trigger builds via REST API](https://www.jetbrains.com/help/teamcity/rest/start-and-cancel-builds.html#Advanced+Build+Run) when the [queue limit](https://www.jetbrains.com/help/teamcity/2021.12/ordering-build-queue.html#Limiting+Maximum+Size+of+Build+Queue) is reached on the server.
 * Ant runner is disabled if Ant is started by a Java version below Java 8.
-* Test reporting in Gradle runner is disabled if Gradle is started a Java version below Java 8.
 * Windows docker images based on 2004 will not be published for 2022.04 version.